Powerlearnproject/se-assignment-day-2-git-and-github-samuelnmu/README.md

 Branching allows developers to create separate lines of development within the same project.
 Isolation, collaboration, safe integration.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
-Fork the repository, clone the repository, create new branch, make changes, create a pll request, merge the pull request.
+Fork the repository, clone the repository, create new branch, make changes, create a pll request, merge the pull request

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?